dilner1/Portfolio_one/README.md

 I ran into a bug almost immediately, after the initial submit and deployment to github the site did not update, this was because the css was not linked correctly - I had gone out of the directory because I used the file path '../assets/images/nameofpicture.jpeg' - when i removed the '..' it worked as the index file is located next to the assets file.

 Similarly I encountered an issue with the images in the Rooms section would not load, the file path looked correct as I compared it to my mistake above.
 I relalised this was because I had put '/' in front of assets.
 Removing this connected the links.

+I did not have issues linking the navigation or social media icons.

 ## Responsive Elements